Case Study 01 · Loan Deboarding Portal · Onity Group

 Post-launch

-Once the MVP is live, I'll watch for three signals to confirm the portal is doing its job, and to surface where phase two should focus.
+Now the first cohort is live, I'm watching three signals to confirm the portal is doing its job, and to surface where phase two should focus.

 Drop in inbound status emails